Marlborough Express: History

 The paper made headlines nationally in 2013 when it published a cartoon by Al Nisbet about the Government's introduction of food in schools that was widely criticised as "racist".
 The editor of the paper defended the cartoon's publication, saying it was meant to generate discussion.
-Race relations commissioner Susan Devoy called it "out of line".
+Race relations commissioner Susan Devoy called it "out of line", while then-Prime Minister John Key noted that cartoonists may "blow things out of proportion" and said he took such cartoons "with a grain of salt" since he was often the subject of them.
+In 2017 the cartoon (and one published in another newspaper) was investigated in court, with the judge declaring that "in the context of a 'free market of ideas' in an essentially socially liberal country, the reasonable person would concede that, albeit incredibly tasteless, the cartoons were not likely to incite hostility or bring people into contempt."